Eastern copperhead: Diet and feeding behavior

-Predators of the eastern copperhead are not well known, but may include owls, hawks, opossums, bullfrogs, and other snakes.
+Predators of the eastern copperhead are not well known, but may include owls, hawks, opossums, bullfrogs, and other snakes, including the Kingsnake.
 They will use anti-predatory behaviors to discourage predators.
 These include: move away or flee, musking, tail vibrating, mouth gaping, or curling up into a camouflage pile.

 Reproduction

 Eastern copperheads breed in late summer, but not every year; sometimes, females produce young for several years running, then do not breed at all for a time.
 Mating is sometimes preceded by male combat.
 In male combat, losing experience had a greater effect than SVL in winning access to females.
 Females give birth to live young, each of which is about 20 cm in total length.
 The typical litter size is four to seven, but as few as one, or as many as 20 may be seen.
 Females are capable of storing sperm for up to a year.
 Their size apart, the young are similar to the adults, but lighter in color, and with a yellowish-green-marked tip to the tail, which is used to lure lizards and frogs.

 A. contortrix males have longer tongue tie lengths than females during the breeding season, which may aid in chemoreception of males searching for females.